Ruhan123/Image-Search/README.md

 # Image-Search

-This is the repository for the Python PH talk about Deep Learning for Unstructured Data: Application on Image Search

-I was fortunate enough to be able to share my expertise with Deep Learning at one of the [PythonPH's meetups](https://www.meetup.com/pythonph/events/250643274/) in partnership with [Kalibrr](https://www.kalibrr.com).
+In this Repository I have build an image search ML project which can perform following task Searching for similar images to an input image (Image → Image)

-I talked about how we can leverage Python and its rich scientific and data analysis toolkits to create a working image search engine.
+I have used google image pi for searching the image.
+I also talked about how we can leverage Python and its rich scientific and data analysis toolkits to create a working image search engine.
 I also emphasized the importance of abstract vector spaces and the general technique of joint training of different models to merge two different vector spaces.

 # Model examples